jeniyat/WNUT_2020_NER/Readme.md

 - protocol 484 (duplicate of protocol 476)
 - protocol 621 (duplicate of protocol 570)

-The remaining 615 uniqe protocols are re-annoated in brat with 3 annotators.
+After discarding the duplicate protocols, the remaining 615 unique protocols are re-annoated in brat with 3 annotators.
 The annotators added the missing entity-relations and also corrected the incosistencies.
 The updated dataset is provided in the [data directory](./data/Readme.md) in both StandOff and CoNLL format.
 The data is divided in 3 sub-directories as below:

 1) [train_data](./data/train_data/): 370 protocols with 8436 sentences
 2) [dev_data](./data/dev_data/): 122 protocols  with 2838 sentences